Guide · AI visibility

 Run it by hand — then decide.

 Do the buyer's-seat audit yourself this week.
 It costs nothing, takes twenty minutes, and almost everyone learns something uncomfortable and useful.
-But the audit is only valuable if you keep running it, and that's where hands break down: thirty phrasings across three models, every week, for four services and three locations, is a job you'll abandon by the third Friday.
+But the audit is only valuable if you keep running it, and that's where hands break down: thirty phrasings across three models, every day, for four services and three locations, is a job no team should do manually.
 And because answers vary, occasional manual spot-checks can genuinely mislead you.

-That's the honest case for a tool — not that you can't do it by hand, but that consistency is hard to sustain.
-Reputably runs the fanned-out, buyer-style questions against the live ChatGPT, Gemini and Claude models on a schedule, records whether you're named and who's ahead of you, tracks the trend, and — because it also handles your reviews and community presence — ties the number to the levers that actually move it.
+That's the honest case for a tool — not that you can't do it by hand, but that consistency and evidence capture are hard to sustain.
+Reputably repeats buyer-style prompts across ChatGPT, Gemini and Claude, records visibility, sentiment, position and competitors, maps cited sources and disclosed fan-out searches, and can connect the result to AI crawler and referral traffic.
+Its review and community workflows then give the team somewhere practical to act.
 If you're weighing options, compare the best AI visibility tools; if you run an agency, see how to report this to clients.

 FAQ